ucb-substrate/substrate2/docs/docusaurus/docs/schematics/schematics.md

 ## Defining a schematic

-Once a block has an associated IO and nested data, you can define its schematic using the [`Schematic`](https://api.substratelabs.io/substrate/schematic/trait.Schematic.html) trait:
+Once a block has an associated IO and nested data, you can define its schematic using the [`Schematic`] trait:

 <CodeSnippet language="rust" snippet="vdivider-schematic">{vdividerMod}</CodeSnippet>

 Let's look at what each part of the implementation is doing.
+- `type Schema = Spice` declares that `Vdivider` defines its schematic in a specific format called `Spice`.
-- In the first line, we implement `Schematic<Spice>` for `Vdivider`. `Spice` is a schema, or essentially a specific format in which a block can be defined.
-Essentially, we are saying that `Vdivider` has a schematic in the `Spice` schema, which allows us to netlist the voltage divider to SPICE and run simulations with it in SPICE simulators.
+    This allows us to netlist the voltage divider to SPICE and run simulations with it in SPICE simulators.
 For more details on schemas, see the [SCIR chapter](./scir.md).
+- `type NestedData = ()` declares that `Vdivider` has no associated nested data.
 - `fn schematic(...)`, which defines our schematic, takes in three arguments:
     - `&self` - the block itself, which should contain parameters to the generator.
     - `io` - the bundle corresponding to the cell's IO.
-    - `cell` - a Substrate [`CellBuilder`](https://api.substratelabs.io/substrate/schematic/struct.CellBuilder.html) that provides several helper methods for instantiating sub-blocks, connecting bundles, and running simulations, among other things.
+    - `cell` - a Substrate [`CellBuilder`] that provides several helper methods for instantiating sub-blocks, connecting bundles, and running simulations, among other things.
 - The two calls to `cell.instantiate(...)` create two resistor instances, one with resistance `self.r1` and the other with resistance `self.r2`, and add them to the schematic.
 - The four calls to `cell.connect(...)` connect the terminals of the resistor to the outward-facing IO wires of the cell.
 - The final line of the implementation, `Ok(())`, indicates that there was no error and returns `()`.
-We return `()` because we declared the nested data type to be `()` in the `ExportsNestedData` implementation.
+We return `()` because we declared the nested data type to be `()`.

 :::info Instances and cells

-You may have noticed that `cell.instantiate(...)` returns an [`Instance`](https://api.substratelabs.io/substrate/schematic/struct.Instance.html).
+You may have noticed that `cell.instantiate(...)` returns an [`Instance`].
 We define **instances** as specific instantiations of an underlying **cell**, or a template for the contents of the instance.
 The `fn schematic(...)` that we are implementing is generating a cell, and our calls to `cell.instantiate(...)` are running other cell generators then instantiating them as an instance that we can connect to other instances.

 This distinction is important since one we generate the underlying cell, we can create as many instances as we want without needing to regenerate the underlying cell.
-The instances will simply point to the cell that has already been generated, and we can access contents of the underlying cell using functions like [`Instance::try_data`](https://api.substratelabs.io/substrate/schematic/struct.Instance.html#method.try_data) and [`Instance::block`](https://api.substratelabs.io/substrate/schematic/struct.Instance.html#method.block).
+The instances will simply point to the cell that has already been generated, and we can access contents of the underlying cell using functions like [`Instance::try_data`] and [`Instance::block`].

 :::